tensorflow/docs/site/en/api_docs/python/tf/keras/optimizers/Adagrad.md

 * <b>`learning_rate`</b>: A `Tensor` or a floating point value.
 The learning rate.
 * <b>`initial_accumulator_value`</b>: A floating point value.
-  Starting value for the accumulators, must be non-negative.
+  Starting value for the accumulators, must be positive.
-* <b>`epsilon`</b>: A small floating point value to avoid zero denominator.
+* <b>`epsilon`</b>: A floating point value.
+  Starting value for the accumulators, must be positive.
 * <b>`name`</b>: Optional name prefix for the operations created when applying gradients.
 Defaults to "Adagrad".
 * <b>`**kwargs`</b>: keyword arguments.
 Allowed to be {`clipnorm`, `clipvalue`, `lr`,